LordEidi/fennel.js/README.md

 What's missing:

 - different clients (we will somewhen test with other clients, but we did not do thoroughly yet)
+- Test cases for everything.
+We would love to have test cases for as many scenarios and features as possible.
+It is a pain in the neck to test **Fennel** otherwise.

 ## Installation ##